Describe Structured Financial Instrume ...

-Money market instruments are short-term debt securities with one year or less of original maturities.
-They play a crucial role in the financial market and encompass various instruments like overnight sale and repurchase agreements (repos), bank certificates of deposit, commercial paper, Treasury bills, bankers’ acceptances, and time deposits tied to market reference rates.
-For example, a company might issue commercial paper to address its short-term liquidity requirements.
-Money market mutual funds, exclusively investing in eligible money market securities, are occasionally viewed as alternatives to bank deposits.
+Money market instruments are short-term debt securities with original maturities of one year or less.
+They are a crucial part of the financial market and include a variety of instruments such as overnight sale and repurchase agreements (repos), bank certificates of deposit, commercial paper, Treasury bills, bankers’ acceptances, and time deposits based on market reference rates.
+For instance, a company might issue commercial paper to meet its short-term liquidity needs.
+Money market mutual funds, which invest solely in eligible money market securities, are sometimes considered as an alternative to bank deposits.

-Quoted money market rates can be either discount rates or add-on rates.
-Commercial paper, Treasury bills, and bankers’ acceptances are commonly quoted on a discount rate basis.
-In contrast, bank certificates of deposit, repos, and market reference rate indexes are quoted on an add-on rate basis.
-In the money market, a discount rate pertains to an instrument where interest is already included in the face value.
-In contrast, an add-on rate involves interest added to the principal or investment amount.
+Quoted money market rates are either discount rates or add-on rates.
+Commercial paper, Treasury bills, and bankers’ acceptances are often quoted on a discount rate basis, while bank certificates of deposit, repos, and market reference rate indexes are quoted on an add-on rate basis.
+In the money market, the discount rate involves an instrument for which interest is included in the face value of the instrument, while an add-on rate involves interest that is added to the principal or investment amount.

 The pricing formula for money market instruments quoted on a discount rate basis is: